Finding a Top Financial Advisor in Dallas, Texas

 Quest Capital Management, Inc.

-Quest Capital Management, Inc. offers notably low minimums and an impressive level of expertise, but it’s a fee-based firm that also collects third-party advisor / manager fees.
+Quest Capital Management, Inc. offers notably low minimums and an impressive level of expertise.
 The lowest minimum for one of the firm’s multiple investment advisory account options, the PASSPORT Account, is $25,000.
+However, it is a fee-based firm that employs advisors who can earn commissions from the sale of insurance products.
+Quest is a fiduciary, though, legally binding it to act in clients' best interests.

 One of its advisors, Kalita Blessing, was named in 2017 to Barron's Top Women Financial Advisors, Financial Times’ 400 Top Financial Advisors and Forbes’ list of America’s Top Women Advisors.